Learning from True-False Labels via Multi-modal Prompt Retrieving: Experiments

 We use the ground-truth labels to generate TFLs for the training set.
 All remaining settings are identical to those in section \ref{section4.2}.
 Table \ref{table3} exhibits a similar trend to Table \ref{table2}.
-There is no significant performance improvement between TMP (manual) and TMP (VLMs), indicating that TFL can achieve high accuracy when generated by VLMs.
 Compared to other methods, our method achieves the best results on all datasets, which substantiates the effectiveness of TMP.
+Besides, our method achieves performance comparable to fully supervised approaches on Food-101.
+These experimental results demonstrate that our method effectively bridge the gap between knowledge of CLIP and target learning tasks.
 It is worth noting that in some weakly supervised methods, training with TFLs generated by CLIP can achieve even better results compared to those presented in Table \ref{table3}.
 Specifically, the performance of the CLL method on CIFAR-100 has improved by over 4\%.
 A heuristic reason for this is that TFLs generated by CLIP may correct inherent noise in the original dataset.

+\paragraph*{VLMs-based vs. Human-based TFLs.} As shown in the last two rows of Table \ref{table3}, there is no significant performance difference between TMP (human) and TMP (VLMs) (with an average difference of no more than 0.3\%), indicating that VLMs are capable of generating sufficiently high-quality TFLs.